 Consider the personality traits, skills and attitudes that you found were useful in adjusting to the foreign culture.
 These will again prove valuable during repatriation.
 In addition:

-- If returning to the community where the family lived before moving abroad, recognize that people and friends will have changed and/or moved in the family’s absence.
+If returning to the community where the family lived before moving abroad, recognise that people and friends will have changed and/or moved in the family’s absence

-- Consult a repatriation counselor who can assist the family in expressing their feelings about the change if they need to work through some challenges.
+Consult a repatriation counsellor who can assist the family in expressing their feelings about the change if they need to work through some challenges

 Expatriates will have become more flexible, knowledgeable, adaptable and tolerant.
 International experiences provide new perspectives and will surely benefit them for the rest of their lives.
 Repatriation shock and feelings of being out of step with a once familiar home environment will eventually pass.
 Upon moving back to a home country, it is important to get involved, join a club, volunteer services and put one’s experiences to use in a positive manner.